DominicSimpson/climate-change-ml/README.md

 - Countries throughout the world have seen a general rise in temperatures overall.
 - Rising global temperatures can be correlated with the trend for increasing CO₂ emissions per capita - despite attempts by countries and organisations to bring down CO₂ levels.

-Which column will be my target variable for Machine Learning
+Which column will be my target variable for Machine Learning:

 - Avg Temperature (°C)